rebeccapeltz/node-project/heroku.md

         <td>
             Deploy the app
         </td>
-        <td> "heroku create xxxx-xxxx-xxxx-xxxx<br>
+        <td> `heroku create xxxx-xxxx-xxxx-xxxx`
-         You name can be anything not already in use.
+         Your name can be anything not already in use.
          `git push heroku master` <br>`heroku ps:scale web=1` get an instance running<br> `heroku open` this will open a browser and attempt to load your "/" path
          `heroku open icecream` this will open to a path you have set
-         for example: https://becky-401-8.herokuapp.com/icecream <br> <b>NOTE: this will probably fail unless you've already set up your mongo addon<b>
+         for example: https://becky-401-8.herokuapp.com/icecream <br> <b>NOTE: this will fail unless you've already set up your mongo addon<b>
         </td>
     </tr>
     <tr>